What Is Career Counselling?

 Skills are learned and intentional behaviours and abilities.
 There are a wide range of skills that are necessary to cultivate and nurture for an individual’s life and career.

+Skills can be technical, interpersonal, thinking, leadership, management, creativity or time management.
 A Career Counsellor would be a set of instruments to elucidate the skills the individual already possesses and has cultivated.

 Personality

+Personality refers to the enduring sets of behaviours and characteristics of a person, which are demonstrated by how the person thinks, feels, and behaves.
 Personality is a product of both nature and nurture.
 In career counselling, various assessments are used to assess a person’s fit for various career paths.

 For example, when I went through assessments as part of my career counselling session, it came out in a personality test that, though I was comfortable working with details, I got bored with repetitive tasks and activities.
 That insight helped me realise why I was frustrated doing a certain kind of work, and it gave me clarity that in jobs with repetitive, monotonous work, I would be burnt out, frustrated and wrung out very soon.